hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 Many organizations take this one step further and lock down access even more, so only tooling in their CI/CD pipeline can access Kubernetes, via Service Accounts.
 This locks out real, actual humans, as they are expected to interact with Kubernetes clusters only indirectly.

-## Understanding RBAC API Objects

-- **Roles**: will connect API Resources and Verbs.
-These can be reused for different Subjects.
-These are bound to one namespace (we cannot use wildcards to represent more than one, but we can deploy the same role object in different namespaces).
-If we want the role to be applied cluster-wide, the equivalent object is called ClusterRoles.

-- **RoleBinding**: will connect the remaining entity-subjects.
-Given a Role, which already binds API Objects and Verbs, we will establish which subjects can use it.
-For the cluster-level, non-namespaced equivalent, there are ClusterRoleBindings.

-## Subjects: Users and Service Accounts

-- **Users**: these are global, and meant for humans or processes living outside the cluster.
-- **Service Accounts**: these are namespaced and meant for intra-cluster processes running inside Pods.

-## RBAC in Deployments: A use case

 ## References